 How Does Suboxone Work?

-- mood swings
+- Mood swings

-- in extreme cases, death
+- In extreme cases, death

 Rise to Fame

-Can Rapid Detox Work for Suboxone Addiction?
+Does Rapid Detox Work for Suboxone Addiction?

-An average Suboxone withdrawal may include the following symptoms: leg cramping, anxiety, excessive sweating, insomnia, diarrhea, malaise, abdominal cramping, elevated body temperature, dehydration, chills, and in some cases suicidal ideation and thoughts.
-These symptoms can last anywhere from two to five weeks, actually lasting longer than the withdrawal symptoms of many other opiates such as heroin or oxycontin.
+An average Suboxone withdrawal may include the following symptoms: leg cramping, anxiety, excessive sweating, insomnia, diarrhea, malaise, abdominal cramping, elevated body temperature, dehydration, chills, and in some cases, suicidal ideation and thoughts.
+These symptoms can last anywhere from two to five weeks, lasting longer than the withdrawal symptoms of many other opiates such as heroin or oxycontin.

-How Suboxone Detox Works
+How Rapid Suboxone Detox Works

-Once the patient wakes up from the anesthesia the worst of the withdrawal symptoms should already be over!
-This is an incredibly effective way to rid your body of any opioid drugs while bypassing most of the uncomfortable and painful side-effects of withdrawal.
+Once the patient wakes up from the anesthesia, the worst of the withdrawal symptoms should already be over!
+This is an incredibly effective way to rid your body of any opioid drugs while bypassing most of the uncomfortable and painful side effects of withdrawal.
 Following the procedure, the patient will be in the hospital for another day.
 Or until physically fit for discharge with monitoring.
 This is to aid with any lingering symptoms.
 Once discharged, they receive patients in a specialized recovery center.
 This is for additional support during the regulation period.